 Temporary suspension of membership will incur a 2,000JPY/month administration charge.
 Resignation where membership is in arrears cannot be accepted.
 In all cases please make requests before the 10th of the month.
 For example, if you wish to resign or change membership at the end of May, please notify us by May 10th.

 Kimono Cleaning & Private Locker Service

 This service allows you to keep your Kimono at the dojo.
-When you finish training just throw your kimono in the basket provided in the change rooms and the staff will wash, dry, fold and put your kimono in your locker.
+When you finish training just throw your kimono in the basket provided in the changing rooms and the staff will wash, dry, fold and put your kimono in your locker.
 This service includes the use of a rental towel.
-And so there is no need to bring anything when you come to the dojo.
+So there is no need to bring anything when you come to the dojo.
 Of course you can also keep other stuff such as supplements in your locker too.